Brown Eyed Handsome Man: Cover versions

 The song has been covered by many artists, including Buddy Holly, whose recording was a posthumous hit in the United Kingdom in 1963, where it peaked at number three, and was released on the album Reminiscing, which reached number two on the UK Albums Chart.
 Holly's version also peaked at number three in Ireland.
+Wanda Jackson covered the song in her 1961 album Right or Wrong.
 Johnny Rivers also covered the song on his first album, At the Whisky à Go Go, in 1964, as did Nina Simone on her 1967 album High Priestess of Soul and Waylon Jennings on a single from his 1970 album Waylon.
 It was also covered by Robert Cray on the 1987 live tribute album to Berry, Hail!
 Hail!
 Rock 'n' Roll and by Paul McCartney on his 1999 album Run Devil Run and on a double A-side single with "No Other Baby".

 The song was also performed by the so-called "Million Dollar Quartet": Johnny Cash, Carl Perkins, Jerry Lee Lewis, and Elvis Presley in a jam session on December 4, 1956.
 Lewis also released a solo version on his 1970 album She Even Woke Me Up to Say Goodbye.
 Cash recorded it with Perkins on his posthumous 2003 album Unearthed.
 "Brown Eyed Handsome Man" was performed in the Broadway musical Million Dollar Quartet, which opened in New York in April 2010, and was included in the album Million Dollar Quartet, recorded by the original Broadway cast, with Lance Guest as Johnny Cash, Robert Britton Lyons as Carl Perkins, Levi Kreis as Jerry Lee Lewis, and Eddie Clendening as Elvis Presley.

 It was also covered by Lyle Lovett on his 2012 album Release Me.

 The song is referenced in John Fogerty’s song "Centerfield" with the line, “A-roundin' third, and headed for home, It's a brown-eyed handsome man.”